When he’s not making videos, Austin works in content marketing and public relations.

 Austin is married to his best friend and all around better half, Eliza.

-After working full-time at a large non-denominational church, Austin Suggs fell in love with teaching people to love and live out the message of the Bible, and this drove him to attend Moody Bible Institute where he majored in theology.
-This love for teaching also led to the start of his YouTube channel, Gospel Simplicity, where he has conversations about biblical and theological topics with people from across the Christian tradition.
+This love for teaching also led to the start of his YouTube channel, Gospel Simplicity, where he explores the depths of theology with people from across the Christian tradition.
 His channel is known for its ecumenical outlook and the diversity of views represented.
-Gospel Simplicity is centered around the conviction that the gospel is really good news, and the goal is that through interviews, church tours, bible studies and more people would encounter and experience the beautiful simplicity and transformative power of the gospel.
+Gospel Simplicity is centered around the conviction that the gospel is really good news, and the goal is that through interviews, church tours, Bible studies and more people would encounter and experience the beautiful simplicity and transformative power of the gospel.

 Contact Austin for more info.